Posts Tagged ‘inclusive yoga’

 Blog post by Brit Guerin One of the most common things we hear from people considering yoga is: “I’m not flexible enough.”
 Here’s the truth: flexibility is not a prerequisite for yoga.
 Yoga is a practice rather than a performance.
 You do not need to touch your toes, twist into advanced shapes, or look a…

 Join Current Wellness for a yoga class to celebrate our pride!
-Pride Flow is an affinity space for queer and trans folks.
+Pride Flow is an affinity space for the LGBTQIA+ community.
 This is to allow folks with similar lived experiences to practice in community.
-Lauren Demberg (she/her) creates a yoga class that is suited for all levels and has plenty of options for different abilities,…
+Forest Blizard (they/them) creates a yoga class that is suited for all levels and has plenty of options for different abilities,…

 Read MorePride Flow with Kelsey